Managing Environmental Monitoring with Jane Henderson and Phil Parkes

 Phil Parkes

-Phil Parkes, ACR, FHEA, FIIC, Reader in Conservation at Cardiff University.
-Phil is an accredited conservator who leads on analytical and practical archaeological conservation at Cardiff University.
-Phil teaches on Cardiff University’s BSc in Conservation and MSc’s in Conservation Practice and in Collection Care.
+Phil is an accredited conservator who led on analytical and practical object-based conservation at Cardiff University for over 30 years, teaching on the BSc in Conservation and MSc’s in Conservation Practice and in Collection Care.
+Phil is now a Cultural Heritage freelancer.

 Accommodation